Holes (film): Home media

 Holes was released on DVD and VHS on September 23, 2003.
 The DVD version of the film consists of widescreen and fullscreen versions, being a THX certified release.

+The film was released onto Disney+ on April 18, 2020.

 Reception

 Box office

 Holes grossed $16.3 million in its opening weekend, finishing #2 at the box office behind Anger Managements second weekend.
 It went on to gross a domestic total of $67.4 million and an additional $4 million in international revenue, totaling $71.4 million at the box office, against a $20 million budget, making the film a moderate financial success.
 The film was released in the United Kingdom on October 24, 2003, and opened at #9.

 As of December 2003, the film sold 3.11 million copies for home use (VHS and DVD) earning a revenue of over $56.2 million.